 The previous study linked source of labor to productivity and project costs; the current study updates and expands on that analysis to explain how the labor source is linked to other project outcomes and why.
-In the figure below, we compare productivity for union versus open shop labor using the two methods described above.
-Based on the overall labor productivity method, union labor was found to be 14 percent more productive than open shop labor.
-Looking specifically at the installation of pipe (part of the mechanical trade), union craft labor was found to be 15 percent more productive than open shop labor.
+In Figure 3 below, we compare productivity for union versus mixed and open shop labor using the two methods described above.
+Based on the overall labor productivity method, union labor was found to be 14 percent more productive than open shop labor and 7 percent more productive than a mixed labor force.
+Looking specifically at the installation of pipe (part of the mechanical trade), union craft labor was found to be 15 percent more productive than open shop labor and 12 percent more productive than a mixed labor force.
 In other words, both methods had similar results.
-When comparing projects that used a mix of union and open shop labor, we saw that mixed labor provided 8 percent better productivity than open shop alone.
 We looked at labor wage rates and found union labor to be 9.7 percent higher than open shop labor, on average.
-All of these relationships were found to be statistically significant.
-We also looked at the differences between subcontract and direct hire labor, but no statistically significant differences between these groups were found.
+All of these relationships were found to be statistically significant.7 We also looked at the differences between subcontract and direct hire labor, but no statistically significant differences between these groups were found.